MEPs Vote Down Key Part Of EU Climate Plan - UrduPoint

 MEPs Vote Down Key Part Of EU Climate Plan

-The European Parliament voted Wednesday to reject a reform of the EU carbon trading system, in a surprise setback to the bloc's Green Deal climate plan
+The European Parliament on Wednesday voted to reject a reform of the EU carbon trading system, in a surprise setback to Brussels' plan to tackle the climate crisis

-Strasbourg, France, (APP - UrduPoint / Pakistan Point News - 8th Jun, 2022 ) :The European Parliament voted Wednesday to reject a reform of the EU carbon trading system, in a surprise setback to the bloc's Green Deal climate plan.
+Strasbourg, France, (APP - UrduPoint / Pakistan Point News - 8th Jun, 2022 ) :The European Parliament on Wednesday voted to reject a reform of the EU carbon trading system, in a surprise setback to Brussels' plan to tackle the climate crisis.

-The plan to expand the EU Emissions Trading System (ETS) to include carbon from transport and construction is a keystone of Brussels' entire climate package.
+The legislation to expand the EU Emissions Trading System (ETS) to include carbon from transport and construction is a keystone of Brussels' entire climate package.

-It also legislated the abolition of exceptions to the carbon trading scheme for European industry in exchange for a carbon tax on imports at the EU's borders.
+It also foresees the abolition of exceptions to the carbon trading scheme for European industry in exchange for a carbon tax on imports at the EU's borders.

 The text will now go back to the parliament's environmental committee to be re-negotiated, in a severe blow to the European Commission's key legislative project.